Dominican Republic Real Estate Glossary

 The average rental income earned per occupied night.
 In Las Terrenas, ADR for a 2-bedroom villa runs $140–$180/night in peak season.
 A key input in calculating a property's revenue potential.

-The final deed of sale, signed before a notary, that transfers legal ownership from seller to buyer.
+Analyze a property with this data →The final deed of sale, signed before a notary, that transfers legal ownership from seller to buyer.
 The equivalent of a closing deed in the US system.

 A tourism-classified apartment, often qualifying for CONFOTUR tax incentives.
 Classification affects both tax treatment and permitted rental use.